gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

 tk geometry pack
 ====================================================

-| The pack geometry manager allows you to arrange widgets within a window.
+| The pack geometry manager allows you to arrange widgets within a root.
 | See: https://www.pythontutorial.net/tkinter/tkinter-pack/
 | See: https://www.geeksforgeeks.org/python-pack-method-in-tkinter/?ref=lbp